michelacameletti/risultati_modello_inla/README.md

  Were they single station events or regional phenomena?

- **Chiesto a Giorgio**
- ***Sara: The very high level in our data appear to be rather local in space and in time.
-Therefore they might be due to very local phenomena that our model is not able to capture*
+ **The very high level in our data appear to be rather local in space and in time.
+Therefore they might be due to very local phenomena that our model is not able to capture**

 - Line 266-269 belongs to the methodology section above